boxcast/boxcast-sdk-roku/README.md

 broadcasts = api.GetBroadcastsForChannel(cfg.channelId)
 ```

+Before publishing, make sure to also update the `manifest` and `Makefile` with your app name and settings.

 ## Known Limitations

 * This SDK is for viewing and querying of broadcasts on accounts that do not protect their content with pay-per-view ticketing, host restrictions, geoblocking, passwords, or other authentication means.
 The BoxCast API will reject requests for such content, so you should be prepared to handle errors.

 ## Changelog

+### v2.3.2 on 2019-06-21

+* Add sample Makefile and manifest for managing the app

 ### v2.3.1 on 2019-03-08